 Collection: Fallen

-The Fallen collection takes it's palette and design language from the seasonal decay in Bend, Oregon late October 2025.
+The "Fallen" collection takes it's palette and design language from the seasonal decay in Bend, Oregon late October 2025.
 Each piece is graphically inspired by the trees around my home.
-As the trees move to their season of slumber, they do so in a very elegant way, sending signals through their branches into their leaves, they stop producing green pigment (chlorophyll) which allows the yellow and orange pigment (carotenoids) which were masked by the green to become visible.
-Some trees also product new red and purple pigments (anthocyanins).
-As time passes, leaves change color, dry and with as their connection to the tree is severed, ultimately falling to the ground to decay and become part of the earth from whence they came.
+As the trees move to their season of slumber, they do so in a very elegant way, sending signals through their branches into their leaves, they stop producing green pigment which allows vibrant yellow, orange, red and purple pigments which were masked by the green to become visible.
+Over a short time, leaves change color, dry, wither and fall as their connection to the tree is severed.
 It's easy to take this time and and it's imagery for granted as it happens annually.
 But this year I felt the need to document our "Fall"... to capture it's palette, and to interpret it's most symbolic element, the fallen leaf, in my schema style.
-The painting of fall leaves is something of a cliche, but my conceptual focus on decay and impermanence (of us, civilizations, and leaves in this case) seems apropos, and my geometric interpretation seems anything but trite.
-So, if you love the colors of Fall, and want a piece that honors them, and our friends the trees, without the typical visualizations of representational leaves and golden aspens, this collection might be for you.
+My conceptual focus on decay and impermanence seems apropos, and my geometric interpretation transcends the season itself.
+If you love the colors of Fall, and want a piece that honors them year round, this collection might be for you.